Cadet Wing commander promotes warrior ethos

+“Ready Airman Training has impacted the whole Cadet Wing,” Tschetter said.
+“The scope of the training has transitioned to focus more on becoming warfighters who are ready to lead on Day One.
+The RAT training makes up a large portion of the warfighter training efforts at the Academy.”

+Cadets are pictured in formation during the U.S. Air Force Academy Cadet Wing change of command ceremony on the Terrazzo.

-U.S. Air Force Academy Cadet Wing Commander Cadet 1st Class Joseph Tschetter takes command of the Cadet Wing on the Terrazzo, Jan.
+Cadets are pictured in formation during the U.S. Air Force Academy Cadet Wing change of command ceremony on the Terrazzo, Jan.
 3, 2025.
-As the Academy’s highest-ranking cadet, Tschetter is instrumental in cadet development as warrior leaders.
+Cadet 1st Class Joseph Tschetter assumed command from Cadet 1st Class Grace Beal.
 (U.S. Air Force photo by Ray Bahner)

 |Date Taken: